domcyrus/domcyrus.github.io/_posts/2025-01-18-pktap-vs-ebpf-network-process-identification.md

 - Automatic process-packet association for most traffic

 **macOS PKTAP Cons:**
-- macOS only
+- macOS only (possibly other BSDs)
 - Requires special interface setup
 - Limited to what Apple exposes
-- Some packet types (ICMP, ARP) may not include process info
+- Some packet types (ICMP, ARP) may lack process info

 **Linux eBPF Pros:**
 - Incredibly powerful and flexible
-- Can hook into any kernel function
+- Can hook into virtually any kernel function
 - Lower overhead than polling
 - Works on most modern kernels